gradle/gradle/design-docs/managed-model.md

 - Rename `CollectionBuilder` to `ManagedMap`.
 - Currently it is possible to get an element via `CollectionBuilder`, to help with migration.
 Lock down access to `get()` and other query methods.
     - Same for `size()`.
+- Add a read-only view of `ManagedMap`.
 - Change `ManagedMap` to extend `Map`.
 - Mix in the DSL conveniences into the managed collections and managed objects, don't reuse the existing decorator.
 - Allow a `ManagedMap` to be added to model space by a `@Model` rule.
 - Synchronisation back to `TaskContainer`, so that `project.tasks.all { }` and `project.tasks { $name { } }` works.
+- Need efficient implementation that does not scan all linked elements to check type.
+- Lock down read-only view of `ManagedMap`, provide `Map` as view.
+- Implement `containsValue()`.

 ### Expose a `ManagedMap` view for all model elements of type `PolymorphicDomainObjectContainer`.

+- Currently blocked on `NativeToolChainRegistryInternal.addDefaultToolChains()`
+- `TestSuiteContainer` should extend `PolymorphicDomainObjectContainer`.
+- `ProjectSourceSet` should extend `PolymorphicDomainObjectContainer`.

 ### Support for managed container of source sets